Jemzx211/appents-social-downloader/README.md

 ## Instructions

-1. Navigate to a single Instragram / X post.
+1. Navigate to a single Instagram / X post.
 2. Click the Download button in this Chrome Extension.
 3. Files and extracted data are downloaded to Downloads.